baltimorecounty/BCPL-assets/js/featured-events-widget.md

 1. Go to the SiteExecutive admin console
 1. Go to `inclusions > shared`
-1. Download a copy of `featured-events-widget.html`
+1. Make a copy of `featured-events-widget` page and give it a a **meaningful name** (this could be re-used!)
-1. Modify the featured-events element to your needs
+1. Modify the featured-events element in the html snippet in your new page
-1. Save and upload the file to the the `inclusions > shared` folder with a **meaningful name** (this could be re-used!)
+1. Approve and publish
 1. Add the inclusion to the desired page(s)